 - dried cranberries don't add more moisture to recipes, which is a good thing in most cases, but because they absorb moisture, they can lead to a dryer crumb

-If you are baking with fresh or frozen cranberries, be sure to toss them in flour to coat them before adding to the muffin batter.
+If you are baking with fresh or frozen cranberries, be sure to toss them in flour to coat them before adding them to the muffin batter.
 This will help absorb some of the moisture as they bake.
 And don't defrost frozen cranberries before using them.
 They will end up very wet and are hard to work with when defrosted.

-If you are baking with dried cranberries, you can plump them in boiling water to rehydrate them before stirring into your batter.
+If you are baking with dried cranberries, you can plump them in boiling water to rehydrate them before stirring them into your batter.

 Gingerbread muffins with cranberries